Intrepid Museum Accessible Mobile Guide

 - Maximized compatibility with current and future user agents, including assistive technologies: Level A

-For social-distancing purposes, I art directed and designed signage, for multiple exhibits throughout the museum, that allows visitors to scan QR codes next to exhibits to access information on their phones.
+For social-distancing purposes, I designed signage, for multiple exhibits throughout the museum, that allows visitors to scan QR codes next to exhibits to access information on their phones.